TheSkittles/TicTacToe/docs/Administration manual.md

 localhost:4567
 ```

 The port that the server listens on can be configured with $PORT environment variable.
-To make it listen on default HTTP issue this command.
+To make it listen on default HTTP port, issue this command before running the program.
 ```sh
 export PORT=80
 ```